 - With this experiment I planned and structured it way less than usual.
 This was because I working with the incredible Cath – (my mentor for the experiment who was in charge of the daily tasks.)
 This was really uncomfortable for me at the start, but I think the letting go, and being slightly less prepared each day, really benefited the experiment and journey.

-Doing something creative – ideally everyday – has a positive effect on mental health and general wellbeing.
+But I think the most surprising realisation that came out of this for me was around the importance of creativity.
+I didn’t realise it but because I didn’t completely understand the benefits, I saw it as a ‘nice to have’, something you do only once all the other ‘important’ things are taken care of and you have some extra time.
+I can now confidently say that doing something creative – ideally everyday – has a positive impact on mental health and general wellbeing.
+It’s not a nice to have, its so incredibly important.
 Making it a habit is key – you need to find a way to do it on a regular basis and adding a big chunk of fun and lightheartedness is super important.
 Most of the time we are only limited by what we believe to be true so get out of your head, pick up a pencil or paint brush or cookbook or camera and do something creative for you.
-I did something creative for me, for a whole 28 amazing, fun, beautiful days and it felt bloody great.
+I did something creative for me, for a whole 28 amazing, fun, beautiful days and it felt really awesome.

 If you want to read about my journey, or see what I created over the 28 days – take a look here.